Investigation finds at least 973 Native American children died in US government boarding schools

 Former students shared tearful recollections of their experience during listening sessions in Oklahoma, South Dakota, Michigan, Arizona, Alaska and other states.
 They talked about being punished for speaking their native language, getting locked in basements, and having their hair cut to stamp out their identities.
 They were sometimes subjected to solitary confinement, beatings and the withholding of food.
 Many left the schools with only basic vocational skills that gave them few job prospects.

-Donovan Archambault, 85, of the Fort Belknap Indian Reservation in Montana, said he was sent away to boarding schools beginning at age 11 and was mistreated, forced to cut his hair and prevented from speaking his native language.
-He said he drank heavily before turning his life around more than two decades later, and never discussed his school days with his children until he wrote a book about the experience several years ago.
+Donovan Archambault, 85, the former chairman of the Fort Belknap Indian Reservation in Montana, said beginning at age 11 he was sent away to boarding schools where he was mistreated, forced to cut his hair and prevented from speaking his native language.
+He said the experience led him to drink alcohol heavily before he turned his life around more than two decades later.
+He never talked about his school days with his children until he wrote a book about the experience several years ago.

 “An apology is needed.
 They should apologize,” Archambault told The Associated Press by phone Tuesday.
 “But there also needs to be a broader education about what happened to us.
 To me, it’s part of a forgotten history.”

-The new report doesn't specify who should issue the apology on behalf of the federal government, saying only that it should be issued through “appropriate means and officials to demonstrate that it is made on behalf of the people of the United States and be accompanied by bold and actionable policies.”
+Haaland said she was personally “sorry beyond words,” but she suggested a formal apology should come from the federal government.
+She didn't say if she would push President Joe Biden to issue one.

 Interior Department officials also recommended that the government invest in programs that could help Native American communities heal from the traumas caused by boarding schools.
 That includes money for education, violence prevention and the revitalization of indigenous languages.
-Spending on those efforts should be on a scale proportional to the $23 billion in inflation adjusted spending on the schools, agency officials said.
+Spending on those efforts should be on a scale proportional to spending on the schools, agency officials said.

 The schools, similar institutions and related assimilation programs were funded by $23.3 billion in inflation-adjusted federal spending, officials determined.
 Religious and private institutions that ran many of the institutions received federal money as partners in the campaign to "civilize" Indigenous students, according to the new report.